How we continue to serve our community through COVID-19

-Even though GHS will remain closed for a little longer, our essential services to the community are still active every day:
+Even though GHS will remain closed, our essential services to the community are still active every day (Services webpage):

 - We are available 24 hours a day, 7 days a week for animal emergencies.

 - We are available to provide emergency boarding to pets, especially if an owner is being hospitalized, evicted, or arrested.

-- We will help any lost pets in the community and continue their efforts to reunite pets with their owners as quickly as possible.
+- We will help any lost pets in the community and continue efforts to reunite pets with their owners as quickly as possible.

-- Contactless and virtual adoptions for cats and small animals.
+- Contactless and virtual adoptions for all available animals.

 - We are here to assist the community with injured, sick, or orphaned wildlife

 HOURS OF OPERATION

 We will be answering our phone and monitoring emails from 9 am to 5 pm Monday to Friday, and 10 am to 4 pm Saturday to Sunday.
-Most services will be available by appointment only.
+Most services are available by appointment only.

 Please call us at 519-824-3091 or email us at email@example.com during business hours, with any questions you may have.
 If you have an emergency after hours, still call our main line and follow the prompts to report an after-hours emergency.

 Our virtual and/or phone adoption meetings will continue by appointment only.
 Please visit our Available Animals webpage to view all of our animals available for adoption and to view our contactless adoption process.
-If you see an animal you like and would be a good match for your family/home, follow this process to bring home your new furry family member.
+If you see an animal you like, that would be a good match for your family/home, follow this process to bring home your new furry family member.